 Supporting Native Graduate Students in Education

 Our former colleague, Steve Nelson, dedicated his career to working with tribes, communities, and schools to improve American Indian students’ success in academics and in life.
-This program honors his work by providing selected students with as many as three years of annually renewable scholarships.
+This scholarship honors his work by providing selected students with as many as three years of annually renewable scholarships.
 Awardees will receive a maximum of $5,000 each year, and we will award as many as five scholarships per year—one for a resident of each state in our primary service region of Alaska, Idaho, Montana, Oregon, and Washington.

 - Reside in Alaska, Idaho, Montana, Oregon, or Washington.

 - Be a member or descendent of a federally recognized, state recognized, or terminated American Indian tribe; or Alaska Native village, council, or corporation; or Native Hawaiian; or identify as a Pacific Islander from a U.S.-affiliated Pacific Island jurisdiction (specifically, American Samoa, Guam, Northern Mariana Islands, Marshall Islands, Micronesia, or Palau).

 - Be accepted to or enrolled in a master’s program in an accredited, public or private, nonprofit institution of higher education in Alaska, Idaho, Montana, Oregon, or Washington and maintain a course load that ensures graduate degree completion within three years.

 - Pursue a field of study in education policy, leadership, technical assistance, research, or a closely related field.

 - Have graduated from a four-year, regionally accredited institution of higher learning.